- Handsome looks shared across all variants

 Again in 2014, two hundred and fifty 5.0 V8 Project 7 derivatives were hand-built by Jaguar's Special Vehicle Operations division to celebrate Jaguar's seven wins at Le Mans.
 Not one for shrinking violets or those without a garage, the open-topped 570hp Project 7 had a D-type style body and in-your-face roundels, although these could be deleted.

 Tappets can become over-tappety and superchargers can develop a wheeziness, but generally speaking the V6 is a strong engine with few major problems.
 V8s might suffer from noisy timing chain tensioners, which would be a pain as they are situated at the bottom of the engine.
-Jaguar was quoting 13 hours for the work - including parts, the repair bill could come to over £4,000.
+Jag was quoting 13 hours for the work - including parts, the repair bill could come to over £4,000 so take extra care to listen for unwanted noises on a test drive.

 The V8s will also throw up a 'restricted performance' error message if the high-pressure fuel pump is failing.
-More worryingly, 330 Ingenium four-powered F-Types, XEs, XFs and F-Paces had poorly manufactured fuel rails which presented a risk of fire.
+More worryingly, 330 Ingenium four-powered F-Types, F-Paces, Jaguar XEs and Jaguar XFs had poorly manufactured fuel rails which presented a risk of fire.
 So did a loose alternator cable on 2014-model Fs.
 All recalls to check.
 You need to keep an eye out for the condition of the battery too.
 If it's on the the way out systems will start to drop out.
 The stop-start system can stop working.

 Although a six-speed manual became available on 2016 model year V6s, it was a rarely ticked box.
 The 'Quickshift' ZF eight-speed automatic wasn't a double-clutcher, but it still offered a lovely choice of fast GT cruisability in full auto mode or snappy changing in manual.
 It was another of those supposedly sealed-for-life boxes that in the real world should have their fluid changed at least every 70,000 miles.
 ATF can leak from the rear diff's main seal.
 A gearbox software error could occur on start up, preventing the engagement of any drive, forward or reverse, but all cars should have been sorted by now.